dryror/backend-socket/README.md

 })
 ```

-For a real world example of how the `socket.js` file could be used, take a look at how the [Chat Application component is using it](https://github.com/serverless-components/ChatApp/blob/master/backend/socket.js).
+For a real world example of how the `socket.js` file could be used, take a look at how the [chat app component is using it](https://github.com/serverless-components/ChatApp/blob/master/backend/socket.js).

 ### 3. Configure